ligolang/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

 Pedro's tacos are a rare delicacy, so their **price goes up**, as the **stock for the day begins to deplete**.

-Each taco kind, has it's own `max_price` that it sells for, and a finite supply for the current sales lifecycle.
+Each taco kind, has its own `max_price` that it sells for, and a finite supply for the current sales lifecycle.

 > For the sake of simplicity, we won't implement replenishing of the supply after it runs out.